hhummel/glorious/README.md

 - [ ] A cooler looking React frontend for the customer experience should consume the REST API.
 Use a flow based on Amazon: A list of products, an order form, a shopping cart and a checkout form.
 Use Material UI for the styling.
 Begin with more-or-less MUI default styling.

-  - [ ] Products list should be responsive and be a single column on a phone.
-Make a way to capture and display reviews.
+  - [x] Products list should be responsive and be a single column on a phone.
 Each product variant should have it's own card in the list.

+  - [ ] Make a way to capture and display reviews.

-  - [ ] Order form should determine the number of items and should offer the choice of making the order a gift.
-Gift packaging should be shown.
-The user should be able to see past gift receipts and offered the choice of reusing the same address without re-entring the details.
-Delivery options should be shown: local delivery, regional delivery using a 3rd party like Doordash, and shipping.
+  - [x] Order form should determine the number of items and should offer the choice of making the order a gift.
 Orders for the same product but different delivery details should be separate.
 For local delivery, the Customer should be able to enter special instructions.

+  - [ ] Gift packaging should be shown.
+The user should be able to see past gift receipts and offered the choice of reusing the same address without re-entring the details.

+  - [ ] Delivery options should be shown: local delivery, regional delivery using a 3rd party like Doordash, and shipping.

   - [ ] Shopping cart should show all the items desired, and allow deletion and edits.
-If editted, go back to the associated order form.
-The shopping cart should persist between visits, and there should be an option to clear it.
+There should be an option to clear it.

   - [ ] Checkout should include payment.
 Payment options should include Stripe, CoD (if we have to), and invoice at the end of the month.
 There should be a single payment transaction for all items in the shopping cart.
 The shopping cart should be cleared after checkout.